PM opposes facilities to influential prisoners

 ISLAMABAD: Prime Minister Imran Khan has emphatically opposed provision of undue facilities and concessions to the influential plunderers of national wealth and people implicated in white-collar crimes in the prisons and he has maintained that it’s contrary to the call of justice to accord preferential treatment in identical offence to the affluent and poor.

-Chairing a meeting on legal reforms here Friday at the Prime Minister Office, he said that it’s the will of the masses that the wealth looted by criminals must be recovered who had robbed hard earned money of the people.
+Chairing a meeting on legal reforms here Friday , he said that it’s the will of the masses that the wealth looted by criminals must be recovered who had robbed hard earned money of the people.

+“The government is determined about its mission in this regard,” he said.
+The meeting was attended by SAPM on Information Dr Firdous Ashiq Awan, Law Minister Barrister Farogh Naseem, SAPM Yousaf Beg Mirza, KP Chief Minister Mehmood Khan, FBR Chairman Shabbar Zaidi, Punjab Law Minister Raja Basharat, KP Law Minister Sultan Khan and senior officials.
+The prime minister said the PTI government is resolute to provide justice to the people.
+The Prime Minister said provision of inexpensive and speedy justice is not only a right of citizens, but it also has direct bearing on the lives of common man.
+Imran Khan emphasised that no society can survive without justice.

 ISLAMABAD: Prime Minister Imran Khan has emphatically opposed provision of undue facilities and concessions to the influential plunderers of national wealth and people implicated in white-collar crimes in the prisons and he has maintained that it’s contrary to the call of justice to accord preferential treatment in identical offence to the affluent and poor.

-Chairing a meeting on legal reforms here Friday at the Prime Minister Office, he said that it’s the will of the masses that the wealth looted by criminals must be recovered who had robbed hard earned money of the people.
+Chairing a meeting on legal reforms here Friday , he said that it’s the will of the masses that the wealth looted by criminals must be recovered who had robbed hard earned money of the people.

+“The government is determined about its mission in this regard,” he said.
+The meeting was attended by SAPM on Information Dr Firdous Ashiq Awan, Law Minister Barrister Farogh Naseem, SAPM Yousaf Beg Mirza, KP Chief Minister Mehmood Khan, FBR Chairman Shabbar Zaidi, Punjab Law Minister Raja Basharat, KP Law Minister Sultan Khan and senior officials.
+The prime minister said the PTI government is resolute to provide justice to the people.
+The Prime Minister said provision of inexpensive and speedy justice is not only a right of citizens, but it also has direct bearing on the lives of common man.
+Imran Khan emphasised that no society can survive without justice.